Home » About

 Hayley has two brothers ,who also served in the Royal Australian Navy and an Uncle who served in the Army.

-Throughout her childhood, Hayley moved frequently due to her father’s postings to various naval bases, including HMAS Albatross, HMAS Cerberus, HMAS Perth, HMAS Penguin, HMAS Nirimba and eventually settled back at HMAS Albatross.
+Throughout her childhood, Hayley moved frequently due to her father’s postings to various naval bases and ships, including HMAS Albatross, HMAS Cerberus, HMAS Perth, HMAS Penguin, HMAS Nirimba and eventually settled back at HMAS Albatross.
 She attended Bomaderry Primary School for year 4 then moving to Vincentia Primary School for Years 5 and 6 before continuing her education at Vincentia High School.

 In her professional life, Hayley has accumulated a wealth of experience across several fields, including retail, hospitality, event management, marketing, disability services, community services, employment services, and defence contracts.
 Her diverse background has equipped her with a wide range of skills and knowledge.